sweetbbak/Containers-for-dummies/README.md

 this is so that we can apply our changes and revisions as described earlier.

 At this point we essentially have 90% of a container.
-The next to critical steps are:
+The next to critical steps left are:

 - `Chroot`
 - and `Process isolation`

 for now lets just worry about chroot.
+Lets just use the Unix coreutil util `chroot`

+---

-Run:
+- Run:

 ```sh
   sudo chroot my_pod